 Rider(s) as you approach the driver, ask him/her the following: What is your name?
 Don't ask are you James?
 Always make drivers reveal their names.
 Happy Riding!

-Lakeview’s location on the map is favorable.
+Lakeview’s map location is favorable.
 Locales that put Lakeview on the map also matter.

 Wrigley is the home to that uber sports brand, the Chicago Cubs.
-The following is such that their attendance has reached over three million per year from 2016-2019.
+Their following is such that attendance averaged more than three million fans per year from 2016-2019.
 These numbers supply a prodigious potential for rideshare trip request over a six month period.
 A cub related trip is nearly a daily occurrence when they’re in town.
 Wrigley Field also host concerts.
 I’ve taken people to see Billy Joel, Luke Bryan and the Foo Fighters among others.